 These days, connecting with your customers and contacts is often a question of how you can "look your audience in the eye, digitally".

 For example, did you know that your LinkedIn Headline is so much more than your job title?
-Update this now to include some relevant keywords and you could be found by more of the right business contacts.
+Read all about it here: This LinkedIn SEO Trick Will Increase Sales Leads.

 You Own a Small Business / You're an Entrepreneur